Federico-Taborda/Federico-Taborda/README.md

 - I’m currently learning everything
 - I’m looking to collaborate with other content creators
-- 🥅 2024 Goals: Learn more WebDevelopment
+- 🥅 2024 Goals: Learn more Backend Development
 - ⚡ Fun fact: I love to reed books and play games

 <br />